tarunkumar910/RD_INFRO_TECHNOLOGY/README.md

 1. Extend the **Password Management** with a password breach check using an API.
 2. Upgrade the **Packet Sniffer Tool** to log suspicious packets in real-time.
-3. Convert the **Phishing Detection Report** into a hands-on project using a machine learning-based detection tool.
+3. Convert the **Phishing Awareness Training** into an interactive online training platform.
+4. Incorporate automated scanning and alerting features into the **Vulnerability Scanning** process.

 ---